 Limit orders resting on our book are sorted by price-time priority.
 That is, if an incoming market or limit order could be fulfilled by multiple resting limit orders, eligible orders at the most favorable price are considered first (i.e., lowest resting sell orders for an incoming buy or highest resting buy orders for an incoming sell).
 If multiple limit orders are resting at the same price, those which were placed earlier are considered before those which were placed more recently.
 Partially filled resting limit orders keep their priority until canceled.

-In addition to the continuous trading order book, each of the order matching engines conducts an Auction (or “cross”) at 4:00 p.m.
-Eastern Time (i.e. 21:00 UTC during the winter and 20:00 UTC during the summer in New York) every day.
+In addition to the continuous trading order book, each of the order matching engines conducts two Auctions (or “crosses”) every day, one at 4:00 p.m.
+Eastern Time (20:00 UTC during EDT and 21:00 UTC during EST) and one at 6:00 p.m.
+Japan Standard Time (5:00 p.m.
+SGT/HKT, 08:00 UTC).
 This provides an opportunity for both buyers and sellers to trade in an instant of elevated liquidity and price discovery.
 All active orders (including resting limit and MOC orders) may interact with the Auction and influence the final auction price, which is determined by finding the price at which the greatest aggregate buy demand and sell demand are fulfilled.
 All participating, eligible orders are fulfilled at the final auction price.
 (We use a mechanism similar to the New York Stock Exchange’s Arca marketplace, Nasdaq, Bats, and other large stock exchanges throughout Europe and Asia, which is sometimes called Walrasian equilibrium.)

-Customers may enter both market orders and limit orders as auction-only, indicating that they will not take part in continuous trading (as described above) but instead only become eligible to trade at the time of the Auction.
+Customers may enter both market orders and limit orders as auction-only (AO), indicating that they will not take part in continuous trading (as described above) but instead only become eligible to trade at the time of the Auction.
 Customers may submit as many auction-only orders as they want for a particular Auction, provided all orders are pre-funded.
 If not all eligible orders can be fulfilled during the Auction (which can occur when demand on one side of the market outweighs demand on the other), they will be given priority based on receipt time.
 If an auction-only limit order cannot be satisfied by the final auction price, it will be canceled back to the customer after the completion of the Auction.
-Beginning at 5:00 p.m.
-ET, auction-only orders will be accepted for the next day’s Auction.
-Auction-only orders may be canceled up until 3:59 p.m.
-ET; after that time, they’re locked in to the 4:00 p.m.
-Auction.
+Each Auction begins accepting auction-only orders ten hours before the Auction time.
+Auction-only orders may be canceled up until one minute before the Auction; after that time, they’re locked in to the Auction.

 The final auction price of each Auction is determined by finding the price at which the greatest aggregate buy demand and sell demand from all eligible orders are fulfilled; all continuous trading book orders and auction-only orders are considered.
 (In the event of a tie between multiple prices, the midrange is used.)
-Beginning at 3:50 p.m.
-ET, indications of the upcoming auction price are broadcast via both our market data API (see below) and the website UI.
+Beginning ten minutes before the Auction, indications of the upcoming auction price are broadcast via both our market data API (see below) and the website UI.
 (In order to calculate these indications, we simulate the auction process for the order books at that time.)
-These indicative auction prices are updated every 60 seconds leading into the Auction.
+These indicative auction prices are updated every 60 seconds leading into the Auction, and every 15 seconds during the last minute.
 In general, these indications should converge on the final auction price and should also provide guidance for prices on the continuous trading order books.1 If the matching engine cannot converge on an effective2 final auction price, the Auction will be canceled, all auction-only orders will be canceled back, and all continuous trading book orders will be unaffected.

 Check out our Auction Data page to see the results of Gemini’s previous auctions.